flokoe/bash-hackers-wiki/docs/syntax/arrays.md

-This effectively means, you can get the data back with `"${sentence[@]}"`, of course (just like with numerical indexing), but you can\'t rely on a specific order.
+This effectively means, you can get the data back with `"${sentence[@]}"`, of course (just like with numerical indexing), but you can't rely on a specific order.
 If you want to store ordered data, or re-order data, go with numerical indexes.
 For associative arrays, you usually query known index values: